ksapir/ksapir/README.md

 - 👋 Hi, I’m Karen
 - 👀 I’m interested in building cool new things
-- 🌱 I’m currently a student at the University of Washingto Full Stack Bootcamp
+- 🌱 I’m currently a student at the University of Washington Full Stack Bootcamp
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me?
 Just send me a message!